 Michał Kwiatkowski was born in the village of Działyn in Central Poland on 2 June 1990.
-Rural boredom seem to be a reason he started riding, as he tells Velonews:
+Rural boredom seem to be a reason he started riding, as he told Velonews:

 “There was nothing to do at all.
 My brother was riding his bike, so I started to follow him.
 From the first days on the bike, I started to feel great… …My parents were farmers, but now my father works in a factory.”

-His elder brother Radosław was good in the elite ranks and he wanted to copy, whether the wins or the cool looking kit that Radek brought home.
-He started riding with TKK Pacific Toruń, a team based in Toruń, a large town about 30km away famous as the birthplace of astronomer Copernicus.
+His elder brother Radosław was good in the elite ranks and Michał wanted to copy him, whether the wins or the cool looking kit that Radek brought home.
+He started riding with TKK Pacific Toruń, a team based in Toruń, a large town about 30km away from home and famous as the birthplace of astronomer Copernicus.

 Pro with Caja Rural: he turned pro with the modest Caja Rural team in 2010 (a deal that saw his brother Radosław join too, a bit like Juraj Sagan following Peter’s slipstream).
-But if the team was small he was still 19 years old and it was a leap into the deep end of the talent pool.
+But if the team was small he was still 19 years old and it was a leap into the deep end of a big talent pool.
 It might seem an odd move for a Pole to sign with a Spanish team but he was under the wing of rider agent Giuseppe Acquadro.
 The Italian has a stable of Spanish and Colombian riders including Nairo Quintana and Rigoberto Urán.
-Acquadro was thus able to link Kwiatkowski to a Spanish programme.
-It was all part of a three year plan where he’d ride with the smaller team before joining the Caisse d’Epargne team (now Movistar) as he told website s24.pl:
+Acquadro was able to link Kwiatkowski to a Spanish programme and it was all part of a three year plan where he’d ride with the smaller team before joining the Caisse d’Epargne team (now Movistar) as he told website s24.pl: